Module pl.stringx

 lines (s) return an iterator over all lines in a string

-title (s) inital word letters uppercase ('title case').
+title (s) initial word letters uppercase ('title case').

 shorten (s, w, tail) Return a shortened version of a string.